kamangir/bluer-ugv/bluer_ugv/docs/UGVs/rangin-template.md

 - computer(s):
     - `rangin-front`
-        - build is pending. 🚧
+        - build is ongoing 🔥
     - `rangin-top`.
-        - build is pending. 🚧
+        - build is ongoing 🔥
-- body is pending. 🚧
+- body is ongoing 🔥
-- cover is pending. 🚧
+- cover is ongoing 🔥

 validations:::